movestore/dynBrownianBridge/README.md

 ### Artefacts
 `dynBBMM_ContourMap.png`: OpenStreetMap of your tracking area with the modelled utilisation probabilities as requested by the variable `conts`.
 A red outline of the 0.999 contour is added.

+`dynBBMM_ContourMap_ID.png`: OpenStreetMap of your tracking area with the modelled utilisation probabilities for each individual track (`ID`, one map per track) as requested by the variable `conts`.
+A red outline of the 0.999 contour is added.

 ### Parameters
 `raster_resol`: Resolution/grid size of the raster in which to estimate the utilisation distribution.
 Unit metre.
 Defaults to 10000 m = 10 km.